EVERSE-ResearchSoftware/RSQKit/pages/rs_quality/fair.md

 When you write code you often feel very confident that it is perfect, but when writing bigger codes or code that is meant to do complex operations it is very hard to consider all possible edge cases or notice every single typing mistake.
-Testing also gives other people confidence in your code as they can see an example of how it is meant to run and be assured that it does work correctly on their machine - helping with code understading and reusability.
+Testing also gives other people confidence in your code as they can see an example of how it is meant to run and be assured that it does work correctly on their machine - helping with code understanding and reusability.

 ### Coding conventions

-Following coding conventions and guides for your programming language that is agreed upon by the community and other programmers are important practices to ensure that others find easy to read your code, reuse or extend it in their own examples and applications.
+Following coding conventions and guides for your programming language that is agreed upon by the community and other programmers are important practices to ensure that others find it easy to read your code, reuse or extend it in their own examples and applications.

 ### Software- and project- level documentation

-Documentation comes in many forms - from **software-level documentation** including decriptive names of variables and functions and additional comments that explain lines of your code, to **project-level documentation** (including README, LICENCE, CITATION, CONTRIBUTING, etc. files) that help to discover it, explain the legal terms of reusing it, describe its functionalty and how to install, run and contribute to it, to whole websites full of documentation with function definitions, usage examples, tutorials and guides.
+Documentation comes in many forms - from **software-level documentation** including descriptive names of variables and functions and additional comments that explain lines of your code, to **project-level documentation** (including README, LICENCE, CITATION, CONTRIBUTING, etc. files) that help to discover it, explain the legal terms of reusing it, describe its functionality and how to install, run and contribute to it, to whole websites full of documentation with function definitions, usage examples, tutorials and guides.
 You many not need as much documentation as a large commercial software product, but making your code reusable relies on other people being able to understand what your code does and how to use it.